 Many people practice short daily sprinkler cycles in their lawn care regimen, but this is a common mistake that leads to shallow grass roots.
 It’s actually better to water the grass infrequently in larger quantities to encourage deep root growth.

-In the hotter seasons, the best time to water grass is late at night to prevent burning the grass.
+In the hotter seasons, the best time for watering grass is late at night to prevent burning the grass.
 During the more temperate weather, lawns typically only need an inch of water per week.
 You can measure how long it takes for your sprinklers to output this amount by putting out a pie dish or saucepan and setting a timer for how long it takes to catch an inch of water.
-This helps you know when to shut off the sprinklers and avoid overwatering the lawn.
+This helps you know when to shut off the sprinklers and avoid over lawn watering.